 We have a strong team of staff, each with a specific responsibility for looking after the welfare of particular groups of girls.
 Ms Maggie Chodak, Deputy Head – Pastoral, oversees the pastoral care of all the girls here at Queen Anne’s.
-She is supported in her role by Mrs Tiffany Doughty Davis, Assistant Head – Pastoral and a dedicated team of House staff.

 Girls may attend Queen Anne’s daily or on a full, weekly or flexi-board basis according to individual family needs.
 Currently approximately half the girls board and half are day girls.
 In the Lower and Middle School, we have three Day Houses and two Boarding Houses.
 In the Sixth Form, day and boarding girls share the facilities as they prepare for their A Levels and university life.
 More details can be found on the individual house pages.

 Being in the Houses means that there is a lot of help on hand – it might be anything from revision notes to beauty tips!
 It’s great when you can help someone.
 When I was in the younger years, older girls helped me too – it’s just what we do here.
 Everyone’s always on your side.